Taking Your Own Suit Measurements

 It’s All About the Numbers

 Once you are ready to start taking your measurements you should go through the list below.
 This is not an exhaustive list but it usually gives us all we need, whilst still being simple to do yourself.
 You should follow the instructions below as illustrated, using a relaxed but firm hand, you should not pull the tape measure tight.
-Round all measurements to the nearest centimetre.
-First record your height (in metres) and weight (in kg), this can help with overall sizing.
+Perform each measurement three times for accuracy and round all final measurements to the nearest half inch.
+First record your height and weight (in kg), this can help us with overall sizing/checking your measurements.

-Measure around your waist, or the height where you would like to wear your pants if this is slightly different.
-If you have an existing pair of trousers that fit as you would like, wear them, and measure around the waist.
-Place not pull the tape measure tight,
+Measure around your waist at the height where you would like to wear your pants, which is likely different than your natural waist.
+Do not pull the tape measure too tight.
+If you are not sure and have an existing pair of trousers that fit as you would like, wear them, and measure around the waist band where they sit.

-Measure around the fullest part of your hips, making sure your pockets are empty and the tape is not restrictive.
+Measure around the fullest part of your hips AND seat (tailor term for bum).
+Stand feet hip width apart, making sure your pockets are empty and the tape is level and untwisted.
 You should just barely feel the tape against your body.

-Measure the circumfrence of your thigh at its widest point, this is usually near the top of the inseam but may be slightly lower depending on your physique.
+Measure the circumference of your thigh at its widest point, this is usually near the top of the inseam but may be slightly lower depending on your physique.

-Measure the cirumfrance of your neck at the height where your collar would sit.
-If you wish to be sure you of the height you can wear a dress shirt that fits you well.
+Measure the circumference of your neck at the height where your collar would sit.
+If you wish to be sure you of the height you can wear a shirt that fits you well.

-With your arm relaxed at your side, measure from the shoulder seam to your desired length, generally at the base of the thumb where it meets your wrist (cm).
+With your arm relaxed at your side, measure from where shoulder seam meets the crown down to your desired length, generally at the base of the thumb where it meets your wrist.

-Measure across the top of the back arching from the tip of one shoulder to the tip of the other, arching, not a straight line.
+Measure across the top of the back arching from the tip of one shoulder to the tip of the other, its should not be a perfectly straight line but rather follow your natural curvature of the upper back.
 If you struggle to identify the tip and have a shirt that fits well, you can simply measure between the shoulder seams.

-Measure from the tip of the shoulder (where the shoulder and armhole seams would meet) to your desired jacket length, which is usually around the thumb joint.
+Measure from where the shoulder seam meets the collar seam to your desired jacket length, which for men is usually around the wrist/base of the thumb.

 Flex your arm to 90 degrees and measure the circumference of your bicep at its widest point.